 "You cannot swim for new horizons until you have courage to lose sight of the shore." - William Faulkner

 P.S.
-If you know a team that is looking to hire a contract or remote developer / product manager, want to catch up, or want to chat over a coffee about any of the topics mentioned above, please don't hesitate to give me a shout!
+If you know a team that is looking to hire a developer / product manager, want to catch up, or want to chat over a coffee about any of the topics mentioned above, please don't hesitate to give me a shout!